BarbyKelly/project-5/README.md

 - 'How To...?' page to include videos related to Photos, Photography, Art lessons by kids
 - Admin: System would suggest a new unique SKU, based on existing products, when admin is adding a new product
 - Admin: option to update prices in bulk for similar products
-- 'About' app added to share details about creators, optionally painted images of each creator.
+- 'About' app added to share details about creators, optionally painted images of each creator

+**500 Server Error Page**
+- Set up personalized **500 Server Error Page** with a link for user's access Kelly's Art & Photo Boutique
+- Matching the scheme of the website

 [Back to Contents](#contents)